-Provide information about the status of the cinema projector.
-See 5 Operation for information about cinema projector status.
+Provide information about the status of the projector.
+See Section 5.3 Projector Power States for information about projector status.

-Motorized Auxiliary Lens Mount
+Motorized Auxiliary Lens Mount (MALM)

 An optional auxiliary lens mount can be installed adjacent to the primary lens mount to provide motorized positioning of a 1.25x Anamorphic lens or a 1.26 Wide Converter lens in front of the primary lens.
 The Wide Converter lens "zooms" the image from flat to scope image formats.
-The Anamorphic lens horizontally spreads the image back into its wider 2.39:1 "scope" image and is most typically used in side-masking theatres or on larger screen sizes.
+The Anamorphic lens horizontally spreads the image back into its wider 2.39:1 "scope" image and is most typically used on larger screen sizes.